 Dallmeier sees many smaller brands and formulators spending years getting to know and building relationships with their suppliers, visiting their fields and facilities and building an intimate connection with the ingredients they source — an initiative that will hopefully increase among larger beauty conglomerates as well.

-Tracing Ingredient Sources: Transparency As A Competitive Advantage
+Ingredient Transparency As A Competitive Advantage In Clean Beauty

 A recent survey found that 73% of respondents viewed traceability of products as being very important to them, and of those respondents, 71% said they would pay a premium for it.
 Additionally, when consumers choose a product with sustainability in mind, 84% say brand trust is important, and that they are looking to brands to demonstrate the attributes they seek.
 The survey goes on to reveal that regardless of how much consumers trust a brand, they will conduct substantial amounts of research prior to making purchases.
 There’s no question that there is an imperative for brands to embrace ingredient transparency if they want to reach consumers.
 It’s no longer a “nice to have” — it is a “need to have.”